Genomon-Project/paplot/paper/paper.md

 In the past few years, massive genome cancer sequencing analysis revealed many characteristic patterns of somatic mutations.
 The profile of such mutation signature is typically represented by a bar plot with 96 possible types (6 types of substitution × 4 types of 5' base × 4 types of 3' base) [@alexandrov2013deciphering].
 We have recently proposed another way of visualizing mutation signatures to enable the inclusion of more contextual factors [@shiraishi2015simple]. paplot can generate the Mutational Signature Report (Figure 1D) in both format types.
 Furthermore, since the barplot of membership parameters (estimated fractions of operative mutation signatures for each sample) is also generated, the user can easily spot the sample with prominent mutation signatures via pop-up windows.

+# Conclusion

+Interactive graphics contain richer information than static ones, thus facilitating effective and intuitive interpretation of analytical results.
+Owing to the advancement in information technologies and development of application frameworks for easy generation of interactive graphics, using interactive graphics for academic research and auto-generated reports for clinical sequencing will become more common.
+We believe that paplot will be useful for academic research and clinical practice.

 # Funding